Childbirth: Epidurals - Topic Overview

 An anesthetic medicine is injected into the catheter to numb your

-body below the insertion site.
+body above and below the point of injection, as needed.
 The amount of discomfort or pain that you have

 depends on the amount of anesthetic used.
 Less anesthetic (often called a

 light epidural) will allow you to be more active in your

 labor and feel enough to push effectively.
 With higher levels of anesthetic,